Skip to main content

 Safety Profile

-Long-term safety data from large, Western-standard randomized controlled trials is limited.
-Most published clinical data originates from Russian research institutions.
+Long-term safety data from large Western-standard randomized controlled trials does not exist.
+Most published clinical evidence comes from Russian research institutions, and Selank is not FDA-approved for any use in the United States.

 Contraindications